When they lived:

 Cloud died on September 7, 560 A.D.
 He was 38.
 His feast day is celebrated on September 7.

 On September 12, 1891, Pope Leo XIII named St. Cloud the patron saint of the Church of Saint-Cloud in Minnesota.
 He is also the patron saint of Saint Cloud Hospital.
 Nail makers are also under the patronage of St. Cloud.

 5 Interesting Facts About St. Cloud

-- He was buried in the community of St Cloud in France.
+- He was buried in the community of St. Cloud, France.

-- After his canonisation, St Cloud’s tomb transformed into a place of
+- After his canonization, St. Cloud’s tomb transformed into a place of

-- He had a gift of healing and delivering people from all kinds of
+- He had the gift of healing and delivering people from all kinds of

 Prayer to St. Cloud